codeninjasgg/code-sensei/sensei-grading-bookmarklet/README.md

 ## Purpose

 Grading code ninjas' submissions are slow and tedious because the current site has very poor UX.
-My goal is to make an entirely keyboard-navagatble enhancement in the form of a bookmarklet.
+My goal is to make an entirely keyboard-navigable enhancement in the form of a bookmarklet.

 [grading_console]: https://gdp.code.ninja/Grading
 [bookmarklet_definition]: https://en.wikipedia.org/wiki/Bookmarklet